 In some cases, employees are happy to engage in this assessment and to discuss their medical condition and treatment plan with their employer.
 They are also confident and comfortable enough to ask for special measures to be put in place which have been recommended by their treating doctor.

-However, this is not always the case, and where this medical information is not openly available to a practice, it should be careful not to undertake the assessment without the advice of the employee’s treating doctor or, another specialist doctor.
+However, this is not always the case.
+If independent medical information is not available to a practice, doctors working at the practice should not conduct their own assessment of the employee’s fitness for work as tempting as it might be.

 Sometimes a medical certificate from an employee’s treating doctor confirming the employee is fit for work or fit for work with some adjustments, is sufficient.
 In other cases, such as mental illness cases, an employer may need to ensure the relevant doctor properly understands the employee’s role and the issues which are relevant.
 The doctor would otherwise rely solely on what the employee tells them about the role.